Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 ![mask_inner](images/mask_inner0.png)

-Now we substract the outer mask covering the halos and the lineart from the inner mask covering only the lineart.
+Now we subtract the outer mask covering the halos and the lineart from the inner mask covering only the lineart.
 This yields a mask covering only the halos, which is what we originally wanted: